doddlef/trello-clone-backend-v2/PROJECT.md

     * Locked: the user cannot login, but can be reactivated
     * Archived: the user is archived, and cannot login or use the application

-user will be able to:
-- [] user can register with email and password
-- [] user need to verify email after registration
-- [] user can resend verification email
-- [] user can login with email and password
-- [] user can login with OAuth2 (Google, Facebook, Github)
-- [] user can update profile (name, avatar)
-- [] user can change password, including a email verification

 ## Board
 * Board also contains:
   * Title: the name of the board